Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/README.md

 ## Tutorial Overview

-In the Vitis application acceleration development flow, as explained in [Kernel Properties](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/appdev.html#fiv1568160307462), RTL kernels can be user-managed kernels that do not adhere to XRT requirements for execution control, but rather implement any number of user-defined control schemes specified in the RTL design.
-RTL kernels can also adhere to the requirements of the `ap_ctrl_chain` or `ap_ctrl_hs` control protocols needed for XRT-managed kernels.
-That is, you can use an existing user-defined control scheme, or design your RTL to support the XRT control scheme.
+In the Vitis application acceleration development flow, as explained in [Kernel Properties](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/appdev.html#fiv1568160307462), RTL kernels can be either XRT-managed kernels adhering to XRT requirements of the `ap_ctrl_chain` or `ap_ctrl_hs` control protocols for execution control, or can be user-managed kernels that do not meet this standard but rather implement any number of user-defined control schemes specified in the RTL design.
+You can use an existing execution mechanism in an existing RTL design, or design your RTL to support the XRT control scheme.

 In this tutorial you will examine the process of packaging an existing RTL design with a user-managed control scheme into an RTL kernel, and review the host application requirements to integrate that kernel into your accelerated application.

 This tutorial includes an RTL design containing a simple vector accumulation example that performs a `B[i] = A[i]+B[i]` operation, which you will build into a Xilinx compiled object file (.xo) for use in the Vitis flow.
 It also contains a host application using the [XRT native API](https://xilinx.github.io/XRT/master/html/xrt_native_apis.html) which interacts with the kernel.
 The host application: